Margaret Atwood: Theory of Canadian identity

 Atwood's contributions to the theorizing of Canadian identity have garnered attention both in Canada and internationally.
-Her principal work of literary criticism, Survival: A Thematic Guide to Canadian Literature, is considered somewhat outdated, but remains a standard introduction to Canadian literature in Canadian studies programs internationally.
+Her principal work of literary criticism, Survival: A Thematic Guide to Canadian Literature (1972), has not been updated and revised, but nevertheless remains a standard introduction to Canadian literature in Canadian studies programs internationally.
 Writer and academic Joseph Pivato has criticised the continued reprinting of Survival by Anansi Press as a view-narrowing disservice to students of Canadian literature.

 In Survival, Atwood postulates that Canadian literature, and by extension Canadian identity, is characterized by the symbol of survival.
 This symbol is expressed in the omnipresent use of "victim positions" in Canadian literature.
 These positions represent a scale of self-consciousness and self-actualization for the victim in the "victor/victim" relationship.
 The "victor" in these scenarios may be other humans, nature, the wilderness or other external and internal factors which oppress the victim.
 Atwood's Survival bears the influence of Northrop Frye's theory of garrison mentality; Atwood uses Frye's concept of Canada's desire to wall itself off from outside influence as a critical tool to analyze Canadian literature.
 According to her theories in works such as Survival and her exploration of similar themes in her fiction, Atwood considers Canadian literature as the expression of Canadian identity.
 According to this literature, Canadian identity has been defined by a fear of nature, by settler history, and by unquestioned adherence to the community.
 In an interview with the Scottish critic Bill Findlay in 1979, Atwood discussed the relationship of Canadian writers and writing to the 'Imperial Cultures' of America and Britain.

 Atwood's contribution to the theorizing of Canada is not limited to her non-fiction works.
 Several of her works, including The Journals of Susanna Moodie, Alias Grace, The Blind Assassin and Surfacing, are examples of what postmodern literary theorist Linda Hutcheon calls "historiographic metafiction".
 In such works, Atwood explicitly explores the relation of history and narrative and the processes of creating history.

 Among her contributions to Canadian literature, Atwood is a founding trustee of the Griffin Poetry Prize, as well as a founder of the Writers' Trust of Canada, a non-profit literary organization that seeks to encourage Canada's writing community.